olinml2024/olinml2024.github.io/assignments/assignment16/ImagesQAD.markdown

         * If 250, you may have forgotten about the RGB part.
         * If 300*360 = 108000, then you're probably doing a fully connected layer
         * if 25*7 = 175, then you may have misunderstood what happens with color images and a kernel.
+        * if 270, then you assumed a filter size of 3x3 (ChatGPT 4o mini made this error)
+        *

 3. Compared to the situation in the previous question (convolutional layer), how would the number of weights change if you instead had a fully connected weights between each node in the input layer and each node in the output?
     a.
 The number of weights would stay the same.
     b.
 The number of weights would increase significantly (fully connected weights needed are more than 10x what is needed for convolutional layer)